 If it doesn’t make sense to consolidate your loans, there are a couple of other cool techniques you can try out to manage multiple debts.

 The snowball approach suggests you start by clearing the account with the lowest balance first.
 You’ll still keep making your minimum payments on all your other debts, but put any extra you have into tackling your most manageable debt first.
 This will help you build momentum before moving onto the more difficult debts.
-But you also run the risk of accruing high interest from the more expensive loans in the meanwhile.
+The problem with this method, however, is you run the risk of accruing high interest from your more expensive loans.

-On the other end of the spectrum is the avalanche method.
-That’s when you start with the loan with the highest interest rate.
-This could be more helpful in saving you money in the long-run, but it’ll also take longer for you to see significant progress.
+On the other end of the spectrum is the avalanche method, which is when you pay off the loan with the highest interest rate first.
+This could be more helpful in saving you money in the long run, but it’ll also take longer for you to see significant progress.

 Negotiate with your lender

-If your sky-high interest rate is keeping you stuck in a cycle of debt, there’s no harm in reaching out to your credit card issuer and asking for a better deal.
+If a sky-high interest rate is keeping you stuck in a cycle of debt, there’s no harm in reaching out to your credit card issuer and asking for a better deal.